jancarloa0524/java-notes/arraylists/4-LinearSearch-ProjectStem.md

 # Linear search

+Algorithm: Finishes in a finite time, and consists of a set of logical ordered steps.

 This covers the linear or sequential search algorithm, one of two standard searching algorithms needed for APCSA.

 ## Searching Any Set of Values